Workable/orka/docs/extra/axios-response-interceptor.md

   {:toc}

 Orka provides the ability to intercept responses of applications that use axios, via the usage of [axios interceptors](https://axios-http.com/docs/interceptors).
-In this manner, it is possible to properly propagate and error thrown by axios using its respective status code, instead of manually catching these errors and explicitly specifying the status code.
+In this manner, it is possible to properly propagate an error thrown by axios using its respective status code, instead of manually catching these errors and explicitly specifying the status code.

 ### Usage